tarantool/tarantool/doc/sphinx/book/box/triggers.rst

 .. class:: space_object

-    .. function:: on_replace(trigger-function [, old-trigger-function])
+    .. function:: on_replace(trigger-function [, old-trigger-function-name])

         Create a "``replace trigger``".
 The ``function-name`` will be executed whenever a ``replace()`` or ``insert()`` or ``update()`` or ``upsert()`` or ``delete()`` happens to a tuple in ``<space-name>``.

         :param function trigger-function: function which will become the trigger function
-        :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
+        :param function old-trigger-function-name: existing trigger function which will be replaced by trigger-function
-        :return: nil
+        :return: nil or function list

         If the parameters are (nil, old-trigger-function-name), then the old trigger is deleted.